Bing Liu (filmmaker): Career

 From 2012, he worked on various film sets, typically doing camera work.
 Liu's first job on a major film was as a crew member for At Any Price.

 His 2018 documentary film Minding the Gap was developed with Kartemquin Films.
 The film centered on himself and two other young men who were skateboarders in their hometown of Rockford, Illinois.
 The footage was shot over 12 years, beginning when Liu was 14, though it was only in his early 20s that he decided to make the documentary.
 Liu is both a director and the subject of the film as he often speaks to his subjects from off camera.
 The film deals heavily with domestic violence and toxic masculinity.
-It is the first feature film that he directed.
+It is the first feature film that he directed, and it was nominated for Best Documentary Feature at the 91st Academy Awards.

 In 2020, Liu was named a United States Artists (USA) fellow.

 His second documentary feature, All These Sons, which focuses on gun violence in Chicago as it follows two Chicago-area programs targeting at-risk young men, was co-directed with Joshua Altman and premiered at the 2021 Tribeca Film Festival, where Liu and Altman won the jury award for Best Cinematography, Documentary Feature.

 Liu worked as a segment director for America to Me, a documentary series released by Starz in 2018.
 He has a forthcoming documentary project on millennial relationships.

-On A24's podcast, Ocean Vuong revealed Liu would be adapting Vuong's novel On Earth We're Briefly Gorgeous into a feature film with A24.
+In 2025, Liu directed Preparation for the Next Life for Amazon MGM Studios.